ivicamil/AU-VST3-Wrapper/README.md

 > Host can record/edit both MIDI performance and audio output from the AU
 <br>

-However, very few hosts capture MIDI output of AU instruments.
+~~However, very few hosts capture MIDI output of AU instruments.
 Logic certainly doesn't.
-Arturia Pigments AU does produce MIDI, but that MIDI can't go anywhere from Logic's instrument slot.
+Arturia Pigments AU does produce MIDI, but that MIDI can't go anywhere from Logic's instrument slot.~~ (not true in Logic 11)

-On the other hand, AU specification and SDK does offer the official way to create actual MIDI plugins for sample-accurate MIDI transformation, which is not the case with VST3.
+AU specification and SDK offer the official way to create actual MIDI plugins for sample-accurate MIDI transformation, which is not the case with VST3.
 By only changing a few lines of code, AU developers can build a MIDI FX version of their plugins that could be used as MIDI effects in Logic.
 But very few of them do it, for whichever reason.
 Furthermore, many AU instruments do not even produce MIDI, even when their VST3 versions do.

 One possible solution to this problem is to host a VST3 externally and send its MIDI output to Logic vis *IAC* or *Logic Virtual In* MIDI port.
 A small problem with this approach is the loss of sample accuracy, but that rarely matters in practice.
 A bigger problem is that we need a way to synchronise Logic's clock with the external host's clock, which is doable in few ways, but not trivial.